 INTERNSHIP SUPPORT

-All COHTPEZ interns are expected to actively participate in the COHTPEZ training program, including:
+All Canopy interns are expected to actively participate in the Canopy training program, including:

-- in-person participation and presentation of their internship experience at the second symposium-workshop of the year (approx. 5 days, planned for August 2026, location to be determined), with additional travel support provided;
+- in-person participation and presentation of their internship experience at the second symposium-workshop of the year (anticipated to be held 6-10 July, 2026, Halifax – confirm), with additional travel support provided.

-- a 20-hr ‘Indigenous Canada’ MOOC course, offered by the University of Alberta through Coursera, to be completed by the August 2025 symposia/workshop (alternative training/experiences may be considered equivalent, to be determined on a case-by-case basis).
-COHTPEZ will reimburse the fee for obtaining a certificate on demonstration of completion for successful applicants only.
-Applicants are advised not to start the MOOC until they receive notice of acceptance to COHTPEZ; and
+- a 20-hr ‘Indigenous Canada’ MOOC course, offered by the University of Alberta through Coursera, to be completed by the July 2026 symposium-workshop (alternative training/experiences may be considered equivalent, to be determined on a case-by-case basis).
+Canopy will reimburse the fee for obtaining a certificate on demonstration of completion for successful applicants only.
+Applicants are advised not to start the MOOC until they receive notice of acceptance to Canopy.

 - completion of a personal learning plan, reflective journalling activities, and private reading (approx. 3-6h/month combined).

-The internship award is intended to support your training at a different institution.
-It is not intended to be used to purchase laboratory supplies or equipment.
+The internship award is intended to support your travel to a new institution.
+It is not intended to be used for other aspects of the trainee’s research project (e.g. laboratory supplies/equipment).
 The exact amount of the award will be determined after review of your proposed budget.

-Trainees are invited to submit proposals explaining how their research/planned internship is aligned with at least one of the following three priorities:
+Trainees are invited to submit proposals explaining how their research/planned internship is aligned with at least one of the following three priority areas:

 Priority 1.
 Health, Sustainability, and Resilience: This priority focuses on the development and implementation of sustainable, resilient solutions, in coherence with the One Health approach.
 Proposals should demonstrate how the research/internship will contribute to practices, policies, or programs that promote human, animal, and ecosystem health at local, national, or international levels, and reduce the impacts of emerging zoonoses.